Does Coffee Worsen Allergies? What the Science Says

 Coffee has various effects on our bodies.
 It contains caffeine, a natural stimulant that acts on our central nervous system to increase alertness and reduce fatigue.
 However, caffeine is also known to have potential side effects on certain individuals.

 In some cases, people who are predisposed to developing angioedema may experience an allergic reaction after consuming coffee.
-The exact mechanism behind this relationship is not yet fully understood but may involve an immune response triggered by specific compounds found in coffee.
+The exact mechanism behind this relationship is not yet fully understood, but it may involve an immune response triggered by specific compounds found in coffee.

 The Connection Between Coffee and Histamine Release Explained